-Volt/Curr 5 Adjust the knob for the desired outpu Adjust the knob for the desired output current. \bigcirc^1 Check that the Limit annunciator still blind.
-The second digit of the ammeter will be b using the resolution selection keys and ac current. linking.
-Change the blinking digit Display Limit 6 Return to the meter mode.
-Press Display Limit key or let the display return the meter mode.
-Notice that the Lindisplay shows "OUTPUT OFF" message.
-Output On/Off 7 Enable the output.
-The OFF annunciator turns off and the 15V or 30V , OVP , OCP and CC annunciators are lit.
+5 Adjust the knob for the desired output current.

+Check that the Limit annunciator still blinks.
+Set the knob for current control.
+The second digit of the ammeter will be blinking.
+Change the blinking digit using the resolution selection keys and adjust the knob to the desired output current.

+Display Limit

+6 Return to the meter mode.

+Press Display key or let the display time-out after several seconds to return the meter mode.
+Notice that the Limit annunciator turns off and the display shows "OUTPUT OFF" message.

+The OFF annunciator turns off and the 8V (or 25V) or 20V (or 50V), OVP, OCP and CC annunciators are lit.
 Notice that the display is in the meter mode.
-In the me mode, the display shows the actual output voltage and current. r to "Programming Overvoltage Protection" and "Programming rcurrent Protection" sections, starting on page 42 and page 45 for more rmation on OVP and OCP annunciators.
-8 Verify that the power supply is in the Verify that the power supply is in the constant current mode. you operate the power supply in the constant current (CC) mode, verify that le CC annunciator is lit.
-If the CV annunciator is lit, choose a higher voltage mit.
-Note During actual CC operation, if a load change causes the voltage limit to be exceeded, the power supply will automatically crossover to constant voltage mode at the preset voltage limit and the output current will drop proportionately. • Remote interface operation: VOLTage { <voltage> MIN MAX} CURRent {<current> MIN MAX} OUTPut ON</current></voltage> Set the voltage Set the current Enable the output
+In the meter mode, the display shows the actual output voltage and current.
+Refer to "Programming Overvoltage Protection" and "Programming Overcurrent Protection" sections, starting on page 42 and page 46 for more information on OVP and OCP annunciators.

+8 Verify that the power supply is in the constant current mode.

+If you operate the power supply in the constant current (CC) mode, verify that the CC annunciator is lit.
+If the CV annunciator is lit, choose a higher voltage limit.

+During actual CC operation, if a load change causes the voltage limit to be exceeded, the power supply will automatically crossover to constant voltage mode at the preset voltage limit and the output current will drop proportionately.

-$^1 You\ can use the resolution selection keys to move the blinking digit to the right or left when setting the current.$
+1You can use the resolution selection keys to move the blinking digit to the right or left when setting the current.